MichaelJHTaggart/GithubClone/README.md

 ## No test suite

 ## Future improvements
-First and foremost add more features to the items that are pulled up from the search.
-Make each of the titles a link to the repository, and try to add the other icons and images.
+I would like to add more features to the search results.

-Second add a nav bar at the top and a footer at the bottom.
+Add a nav bar at the top and a footer at the bottom.

-There is so much more that I could add from there, but that is about all I would do to this to finish it up.
+Obviously I could make this more than a one page application, but that is about all I would do with this clone.

 ## Feedback on exercise

 This was an excellent exercise!
 I have lots I need to improve on but it definitely challenged me to think critically under a time constraint.
+It was great practice to get more used to Material UI.
+I would like to understand spacing a bit better with Material UI though.
+So much more to learn!